robotics-upo/siar_navigation/README.md

 *IMPORTANT*: the launch in siar_simulator start in pause to avoid conflict in the spawn of the models Gazebo.
 This will generate a ROS_ERROR from `siar_costmap`, because is waiting to recieve the map.
 To finish with ROS_ERROR just push play in the simulation.

-3. Exetuce:
+3. Execute:
 ```
 roslaunch siar_planner planner_action_server_simulation.launch
 ```
-To use differents planners change the parameter `planner_type`.
+To use differents planners change the parameter `planner_type` from to one of the following options: 'rrt', 'trrt', 'birrt', 'tbirrt'.
 Congratulations !!! now you are ready to navigate with SIAR in sewer environment.